 Our History

-The Weinstein Funeral Home was founded in 1940 on Albany Avenue in Hartford, Connecticut by Herman Weinstein, a native of New Haven whose father was associated with the Chevra Kadisha in New Haven.
-Herman, a graduate of the Cincinnati College of Embalming, Cincinnati, OH, was the first Jewish licensed embalmer and funeral director in the Hartford area.
+Weinstein Mortuary was founded in 1940 on Albany Avenue in Hartford, Connecticut, by Herman Weinstein—a New Haven native whose father was deeply involved with the Chevra Kadisha.
+Herman, a graduate of the Cincinnati College of Embalming, became the first Jewish licensed embalmer and funeral director in the Hartford area.
+His vision brought to the community something it had never had before: a dedicated Jewish funeral home committed to Halachic standards and meaningful, tradition-centered care.

-In 1941 Herman’s brother, Paul H. Weinstein, who was also a graduate of the Cincinnati College of Embalming joined him in business.
-Paul’s association with the business was interrupted by his service in the U.S. Army during World War II, rejoining the firm in 1946.
+In 1941, Herman’s brother, Paul H. Weinstein, also a graduate of the Cincinnati College of Embalming, joined the firm.
+Though his work was briefly interrupted by military service during World War II, Paul returned in 1946 to help guide the funeral home forward during a period of growth and increased community trust.